martbhell/martbhell.github.io/posts/2012/04/red-hat-certification-rhce-system-configuration-and-management-2.md

 echo "vm.overcommit\_ratio = 50" >> /etc/sysctl.conf

-##  Configure a system to authenticate using Kerberos.
+##  Configure a system to authenticate using Kerberos

 Waiting with this.
 Need to set up a KDC - kerberos service first.

-## Build a simple RPM that packages a single file.
+## Build a simple RPM that packages a single file

 This appears to be a bit complicated - the details below are about as simple as this can be made.
 There is a lot more nifty things that you can do with an rpm.